Basic Info | Our District

-Governed by a seven-member elected Board of Education, District 401 provides a comprehensive public education to more than 2,800 students in grades pre-K through 12.
+Governed by a seven-member elected Board of Education, District 401 provides a comprehensive, standards-based public education to students in pre-kindergarten (PK) through 12th grade.

-Superintendent of Schools Dr. Kevin M. Anderson is in charge of administration and daily operations.
+Superintendent of Schools Dr. Leah Gauthier is in charge of administration and daily operations.

-Featuring award-winning facilities, a pupil/teacher ratio of 18:1 and a financial profile score placing it in the state's highest category of financial strength, District 401 is committed to providing equal educational opportunities for all students.
+Featuring award-winning facilities and a pupil/teacher ratio of 16:1 for elementary students and 19:1 for high school students, District 401 is committed to providing equal educational opportunities for all students.

 Our Mission & Vision